 Text-based editing changes everything.
 Instead of scrubbing through video timelines, you edit the transcript.
 Delete a sentence?
 The video cuts automatically.
 It feels like editing a Google Doc, not Final Cut Pro.

 The “Overdub” feature fixes mistakes.
 Misspoke a word?
 Type the correction and Descript synthesizes your voice saying it.
-I’ve fixed dozens of flubs without re-recording.
+Dozens of flubs can be fixed without re-recording.

 Automatic transcription is industry-best.
-I’ve tested against Otter.ai, Rev, and others — Descript has the highest accuracy, especially for technical terms.
+Compared against Otter.ai, Rev, and others, Descript delivers the highest accuracy, especially for technical terms.

 Best For